Reshmamaie/Custom-Email-Sender/README.md

 2. Pandas, smtplib, schedule, openai

-HTML, CSS for frontend development (audio ans background image)
+HTML, CSS for frontend development (audio and background image)

 Python and llm like openai can be used to schedule the emails at the same time.